FTC Game and Competition Structure

 7:30 - Teams arrive & Pit setup starts

-8:00 - robot inspection and Judging starts
+8:00 - Robot inspection and presentations for Judges starts

-10:00 - Judging ends, drive team meeting
+10:00 - Judging ends, drive team meeting with Referees

-10:30 - Qualification Matches start
+10:30 - Qualification Matches start, Judges interview teams

 ~12:00 to 1:00 - Lunch Break

-1:00 - Qualification Matches resume
+1:00 - Qualification Matches begin

 4:00 - Qualification matches end, Alliance Selection starts

-4:30 - Semifinals/finals start
+4:30 - Semifinals / Finals start

 6:00 - Awards Ceremony